 You’ll be able to work on your upper and lower body as well as core muscles.
 And it’s easy enough to do cardio with a jump rope or head outside for a run.

-One thing you might find after a while is that the resistance bands will eventually limit your progress.
+Many of my clients find after a while that the resistance bands eventually limit their progress.

 They are also not an exact science for keeping track of your training data, so I would suggest investing in some adjustable dumbbells.

 A large set of 20+ dumbbells can cost almost $1,000, but adjustable ones will be a lot cheaper and easier to store.